thenetcircle/dino/docs/md/events.md

         "published": "<server-generated timestamp, RFC3339 format>",
         "actor": {
             "id": "<UUID of the kicker>",
-            "summary": "<name of the kicker>"
+            "displayName": "<name of the kicker>"
         },
         "object": {
             "id": "<UUID of the kicked user>",
-            "summary": "<name of the kicked user>"
+            "displayName": "<name of the kicked user>"
         },
         "target": {
             "id": "<UUID of the room the user was kicked from>",